 Before eating your pasta salad, please bring it to room temperature, as cold salad tends to reacquire more salt and pepper, which is unnecessary sodium in your dish.

-You can store this carrot top pesto pasta for up to a week in the fridge.
+You can store this carrot top pesto pasta in the fridge for up to a week.

 Carrot top pesto leftovers